Do You Get Double Taxed as a US Citizen Living Abroad?

 Last updated:

-As a U.S. citizen living abroad, you are generally required to file U.S.taxes on your worldwide income, regardless of where you live.
-However, the U.S.has measures in place to help prevent double taxation, meaning you won't typically pay taxes on the same income to both the U.S. and your host country.Here are the key provisions:
+As a U.S. citizen living abroad, you are generally required to file U.S. taxes on your worldwide income, regardless of where you live.
+However, this does not usually mean you will be taxed twice on the same income.